 Named one of Inc.com's Top 100 Leadership speakers, Dave travels the world to share his inspirational leadership lessons and has raised over $14.8M USD for the American Red Cross over the last ten years through his talks.

 He lives in Charlotte, NC with Terri, his wife of 35 years and has four children who were very happy their father came home that day.

-Dave has spoken at countless fundraisers have raised over $14M for the American Red Cross
+Dave has spoken at countless fundraisers that have raised millions for the American Red Cross

 He continues to donate his speaker services to the organization as an expression of gratitude for the care he received from the first person he saw after he was rescued and transferred to land in New Jersey: A Red Cross volunteer with a blanket.

 In his TEDx talk, Bouncing Back, Dave shares strategies on how to grow from your own “personal plane crash”, in order to thrive, a new area of research that AARP profiled Dave on, known as PTGS (Post Traumatic Growth Syndrome).